washingtonyachtclub/documents/WYC_Constitution.md

 # Amendment

 ## Amending the Constitution
-This Constitution may be amended by a 2/3 vote of those present at a General Meeting with a quorum, subject to the procedure outlined in Article IX - Section B of the Constitution.
+This Constitution may be amended by a 2/3 vote of those present at a General Meeting with a quorum, subject to [Procedure](#procedure).

 ## Procedure
 A proposed amendment to the Constitution must be announced at a General Meeting where discussion and revision of the amendment will take place.
 The revised amendment will then be posted in an appropriate manner to inform the Members at least fourteen (14) calendar days prior to the General Meeting for which the vote is scheduled.
 Details for this posting are described in the Policies.